zirami/the7ir.github.io/_posts/2021-02-25-Antivirus-and-AMSI-Evasion-With-Covenant.md

 Before I start dropping this XML payload all over boxes in the lab, I want to know if I'm going to get schwacked by defender.

-This awesome tool [DefenderCheck](https://github.com/matterpreter/DefenderCheck) by [matterpreter](https://twitter.com/matterpreter) helps to quickly identify exactly which bytes in a file are being detected by Windows Defenderm, and even tells you exactly which signature is being detected!
+This awesome tool [DefenderCheck](https://github.com/matterpreter/DefenderCheck) by [matterpreter](https://twitter.com/matterpreter) helps to quickly identify exactly which bytes in a file are being detected by Windows Defender, and even tells you exactly which signature is being detected!

 I generated an MSBuild payload and ran DefenderCheck against it to identify exactly what was being detected.
 Unsurprisingly, the C# section of the file which loads and the decoded/decompressed payload is being detected.